Wild water buffalo

 The wild water buffalo (Bubalus arnee), also called Asian buffalo, Asiatic buffalo and wild buffalo, is a large bovine native to the Indian subcontinent and Southeast Asia.
-It has been listed as Endangered in the IUCN Red List since 1986, as the remaining population totals less than 4,000.
-A population decline of at least 50% over the last three generations (24–30 years) is projected to continue.
-The global population has been estimated at 3,400 individuals, of which 3,100 (91%) live in India, mostly in Assam.
+It was first described in 1792.

 The wild water buffalo is the most likely ancestor of the domestic water buffalo.
+It has been listed as endangered on the IUCN Red List since 1986, as the global population totals less than 4,000 mature individuals.

 Taxonomy

 Bos arnee was the scientific name proposed by Robert Kerr in 1792 who described a skull with horns of a buffalo zoological specimen from Bengal in northern India.
-The specific name arnee is derived from Hindi arnī, which referred to a female wild water buffalo; the term is related to Sanskrit áraṇya ("forest") and áraṇa ("strange, foreign.")
 Bubalus arnee was proposed by Charles Hamilton Smith in 1827 who introduced the generic name Bubalus for bovids with large heads, convex-shaped narrow foreheads, laterally bent flat horns, funnel-shaped ears, small dewlaps and slender tails.

 Later authors subordinated the wild water buffalo under either Bos, Bubalus or Buffelus.

 In 2003, the International Commission on Zoological Nomenclature placed Bubalus arnee on the Official List of Specific Names in Zoology, recognizing the validity of this name for a wild species.
 Most authors have adopted the binomen Bubalus arnee for the wild water buffalo as valid for the taxon.

+The wild water buffalo is the most likely ancestor of the domestic water buffalo.

 Only a few DNA sequences are available from wild water buffalo populations.
 Wild populations are considered to be the progenitor of the modern domestic water buffalo, but the genetic variation within the species is unclear, and also how it is related to the domesticated river and Carabao swamp buffaloes.

+Etymology

+The specific name arnee is derived from Hindi arnī, which referred to a female wild water buffalo; the term is related to Sanskrit áraṇya ("forest") and áraṇa ("strange, foreign.")